rudeboybert/rudeboybert.github.io/pages/research/installing_geo_libraries.md

 #### Mac Users

-* In your Mac menu bar go to System Preferences... -> Security & Privacy -> unlock the lock on the bottom left of panel -> select "Allow apps downloaded from": Anywhere -> relock the lock
+* In your Mac menu bar go to System Preferences... -> Security & Privacy -> General Tab -> unlock the lock on the bottom left of panel -> select "Allow apps downloaded from": Anywhere -> relock the lock
 * Install Macports as described in the [Quickstart](http://www.macports.org/install.php)